Thank you for being with us in this world premiere season, see you in 2024!

 Questions & Answers

-Why "Le Vol de l'Oiseau mécanique"?
+Why was the name "Le Vol de l'Oiseau mécanique" chosen?

 Le Vol de l'Oiseau mécanique is a metaphor expressing the experience proposed at Le Massif, i.e. a flight over the forest of Le Massif between sky, land and sea on board the chairlifts, like a carousel on the mountainside.